A Guide to Best Insulation for Crawl Space With Dirt Floor

 ● Rigid Foam Panel

-Rigid foam panels are a solid choice for high insulating value without adding much thickness.
-These panels are typically made from polystyrene, polyisocyanurate, or polyurethane.
+Rigid foam panels are an excellent choice for providing high insulating value without adding much thickness to the crawl space ceiling or walls.

 They’re designed to reduce heat conduction, especially when placed continuously over frames or joists.
 Another advantage is their moisture resistance, making them suitable for damp crawl spaces.